ChaosHour/mysql8-docker/README.md

 # MySQL 8 Docker, with primary and replica

-## To run the primary section, you can run the following command:
+## How To use this project, a little prep work is needed.
 ```Go
 Working with Docker creds: